 The other thing we happen to have in spades this year is sticks.
-For the first time ever, my new yard is filled with BIG trees – so along with the fall leaves, it’s a near-constant rain of twigs.
+For the first time ever, my new yard is filled with COLOSSAL old trees – so along with the fall leaves, it’s a near-constant rain of twigs.

-These adorably expressive stick puppets are a wonderful way to use both sticks AND leaves.
-Send the littles out for a nature collecting adventure while you print and cut out our free template (that’s it for prep!) then have fun building fanciful fall faces on your puppets together…
+Send the littles out for a nature collecting adventure while you print and cut out our free template (that’s it for prep!) then have a (fall) ball building fanciful faces on your puppets together…

 For our paper leaf stick puppets you’ll need:

 Note: We prefer to shop locally or use what we have at home, but this list contains a few Woodpeckers Crafts and/or Amazon affiliate links for reference.
 As Amazon Associates, we make a small commission on qualifying purchases.*

 - Print our free large leaf templates or draw your own leaves

 Download and print one (or two, or three!) of our full-page leaf templates.
 Color and let dry if necessary.

 We used watercolors to create pretty washed leaves in bright fall colors, but you can use tempera paints, crayons, oil pastels, coffee – anything you prefer!

 - Cut out your leaf templates and begin building faces

 Carefully cut out around your large leaves.
 Gather small nature finds, scrap paper, loose parts, and other craft supplies to begin creating faces on your leaves.